quickapps/docs/en/developers/field-api.rst

     $this->addBehavior('Field.Fieldable');

-This behavior modifies each query of your table in order to merge custom fields records into each entity under the ``_fields`` property.
+This behavior modifies each entity fetched from DB and merges custom fields records into each entity's ``_fields`` property.

 **Entity Example:**